Aryan10/Aryan10/README.md

 ### Introduction?

 Introduction?
-My mame is Shivam Aryan.
+I am Shivam Aryan.
 MNNIT undergranduate (CSE'27)

 I like programming!
 I know C, C++, Python, JavaScript and maybe more >.>

+### Projects?

+Nothing of significance yet.

 ### Where can you find me?